skybeast42/skybeast42/README.md

 #### A note on the account

-It is new, and BeastForge is new too, built this year.
+It is new, and BeastForge is new too, built over the last few weeks, thanks to agentic development.
 What is not new is the experience behind it: around twenty years in pharma, eleven of them building and running a pharmacometrics consultancy, in a field where reproducibility and audit trails are the job, not an add-on.
 I have maintained open-source scientific tooling for two decades